 The Group relies on third parties for the delivery and warehousing of raw materials and finished products, in line with general industry practice.
 In particular, the Group relies on third parties for: (i) the shipping of raw materials from ports in the countries of origination, such as Brazil and Vietnam, to central hubs located in, among others, Antwerp, Belgium and Bremen and Hamburg, Germany; (ii) transportation of raw materials by truck from central hubs to manufacturing facilities for processing; and (iii) transportation of products from the manufacturing facilities to warehouses and then to CPG distribution points in each country where the products are sold.
 In certain markets, the Group relies on a limited number of carriers for the transportation of products.
 For example, in the United States, the Peet's segment relies on a limited number of carriers for the transportation of products from its roasting facility located in Alameda, California to its coffee stores.
-In the Peet's segment, the Group also relies on various third parties for inventory warehousing.
+In the Peet's segment, the Group also relies on third-party distributors for deliveries of products from its warehouse locations to customers.
+The Group also relies on various third parties for inventory warehousing.